This post may contain affiliate links. Click here to read my full disclosure.

 One thing you should know about the State of Illinois is that everything is more expensive in Illinois.
 If I was to be a licensed, independent real estate broker in my area, it was going to cost me over $1,000 per month, and that didn’t even buy me an office (let alone a cubicle).

 How the hell does anyone make any money if their expenses are astronomical?
-So I spoke with Deb Sarsany, my Realtor®, and she explained that as a licensed assistant, I would only have to pay half of the office dues/fees, and she believed that I would be very successful.
+So I spoke with my local Realtor and she explained that as a licensed assistant, I would only have to pay half of the office dues/fees, and she believed that I would be very successful.

 So I jumped in, head first, and transferred my license from Georgia to Illinois.
 Illinois is a reciprocal state, so all you have to do is take the state exam and pass in order to move your license.